mvolkmann/blog/src/swift/ARKit.md

 - Click the `.rcproject` file in the Project Navigator.
 - Click the "Open in Reality Composer" button in the upper-right.
   This will open it in "Reality Composer" on the Mac.
+  This is not an app in the Applications directory.
   TODO: How did this get installed?
 Is it included with Xcode?
 - Select each object one at a time and click the cloud icon in the upper-right to download the model for the object.